 - South Shore Beach in Cook County-> 17 out of 101 days tested (16.8%)

-Existing issues with sewage overflow discharge into the lake, just as other environmental issues, have prompted the introduction of enactment to prevent sewage dumping into the Great Lakes.
+Existing issues with sewage overflow discharge into the lake and other environmental issues have prompted legislation to prevent sewage from being dumped into the Great Lakes.

 Indiana: 19 of 23 beach sites sampled were potentially unsafe for at least one day in 2019.

-Many other beach sites in the state with many potentially unsafe days:
+Many other beach sites in the state have many potentially unsafe days:

 - Jersey Park Beach I in East Chicago-> 28 out of 94 days tested (29.8%)